+Ad Fontes Media rates 19th News in the Skews Left category of bias and as Reliable, Analysis/Fact Reporting in terms of reliability.
 19th News is an independent, nonprofit news organization named after the 19th Amendment of the U.S. Constitution, which granted the right to vote to all Americans regardless of gender.
 Based in Austin, Texas, the website was founded in 2020 by two former Texas Tribune staff members who base its coverage on issues such as politics, policy, gender, health and the economy.
 The website states that The 19th “aims to be a source of news and information for those who have been underserved by and underrepresented in American media.”
 The website records approximately 198,800 visits per month.
-Ad Fontes Media rates 19th News in the skews left category of bias and as most reliable in terms of reliability.

-Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being the most neutral and/or balanced.
+Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being minimally biased, equally balanced, or exhibiting a centrist bias.